Best Medicare Advantage Plans in California (2026)

 Compare Total Costs, Not Just Premiums

-A $0 premium plan might cost more overall if it has high copays and out-of-pocket maximums.
-Calculate your expected annual costs based on your usual healthcare usage, including regular medications and specialist visits.
+$0 premium plans might cost more overall if they have high copays and out-of-pocket maximums.
+Calculate your expected annual costs using your typical health care usage: regular medications and specialist visits.

 3. 3

-Verify your medications are covered under the plan's formulary and check which tier they're in.
-Higher tiers mean higher copays, and some plans require prior authorization for certain drugs.
+Check your plan's formulary to confirm your medications are covered and identify their tier.
+Higher tiers mean higher copays.
+Some plans require prior authorization for certain drugs.

 4. 4

-There are several plan types to consider.
-Choose an HMO if you rarely see specialists and want lower costs.
+Choose an HMO plan type if you rarely see specialists and want lower costs.
 Pick an HMO-POS if you need occasional out-of-network access.
 Select a PPO if you travel frequently or want unrestricted specialist access.

 5. 5